-Urban Deer Archery/Crossbow Split Season
+Urban Deer/Bear Archery/Crossbow Split Season

-A special archery/crossbow deer hunting split season is available between September 5 - December 31, 2020, and January 11-31, 2021, to incorporated cities, towns, villages and incorporated homeowner associations.
+A special archery/crossbow deer/bear hunting split season is available between September 4-December 31, 2021, and January 10-31, 2022, to incorporated cities, towns, villages and incorporated homeowner associations.
 To implement the hunt, homeowner associations must submit a written request to the Director by March 1 of the hunt year.
 During this special season, seven deer may be taken which may include no more than two antlered bucks and the first deer must be antlerless.
-Deer taken in the Urban Deer Archery/Crossbow Season shall not apply to the hunters regular archery and crossbow seasons bag limit.
-For information regarding this special archery deer season, contact your local municipal government, homeowner association or the appropriate DNR office.
+One bear may be taken and a DS Stamp is required, except for underage resident and resident landowners hunting on their own land.
+Deer and bear taken in the Urban Deer/Bear Archery/Crossbow Season shall not apply to the hunters regular archery and crossbow seasons bag limits.
+For information regarding this special archery deer/bear season, contact your local municipal government, homeowner association or the appropriate DNR office.